Top 10 Facts About Space You Probably Didn’t Know

 Neptune is the outermost major planet that was discovered in 1846.
 It was the first planet to be found with the use of mathematics: astronomers noticed that Uranus deviated from the predicted orbit, which allowed them to assume the existence of another planet and then find it.
 Keep this fact in mind: you’ll need it to ace our Firsts in Space quiz.

-Neptune is so far that it can only be observed with optics.
+Neptune is so far away that it can only be observed with optics.
 As it’s farthest from the Sun, it also has the longest orbital period: a year on Neptune lasts 164.8 Earth years.
 That’s why it only completed one post-discovery circle (it was in 2011).

 A wedding ring was lost – and then found! – in space